Guide to Best Vitamins and Minerals for Hair Growth

 Sources of Folic Acid: Leafy greens, legumes, fortified grains

 Hair loss can be caused by many factors, including genetics, stress, hormonal changes, and medical conditions.
 If your hair loss is sudden, severe, or accompanied by other symptoms (like fatigue or brittle nails), it’s best to consult a healthcare provider or dermatologist.
-They can:
+A professional can:

 Healthy hair starts with a healthy body.
 Focus on a balanced, nutrient-rich diet, and address any underlying health issues.
 Supplements can help if you have a diagnosed deficiency, but they’re not a magic bullet for everyone.
 Most importantly, if you’re worried about hair loss or growth, talk to an expert who can provide personalized advice and peace of mind.

 Curious about which nutrients might be missing from your diet or what’s causing your hair concerns?
 Talk to our experts at Eternelle Aesthetics for a personalized assessment that can help you grow your healthiest hair yet!
-Book your consultation today!
+Book your consultation today and discover how the right nutrition can transform your hair health from root to tip!